May 14, 2026

 5. Voice In (Chrome Extension)

 Voice In provides browser-based speech-to-text functionality through a Chrome extension that works across web applications.
-The extension claims +99% accuracy in over 50 languages and is the most widely used speech-to-text extension on the Chrome Web Store.
+The extension works in over 50 languages and is among the most widely used speech-to-text extensions on the Chrome Web Store.

 It processes audio locally within the browser for privacy protection.
 The extension works on websites including Gmail, Google Docs, and social media applications.